prash471/TSMeetings/README.md

   - `/tsmeet` - to organize instant meetings

     USAGE:
     1. `/tsmeet <username1> <usernmame2> ....
-Agenda` - this will create a meeting with mentioned users and send them notification to join
+Agenda` - this will create instant meeting with mentioned users and send them notification to join
     2. `/tsmeet <username1> ... <channel> ...
-Agenda` - this will create a meeting with users and channel users and send notification to users and channels
+Agenda` - this will create instant meeting with users and channel users and send notification to users and channels
   - `/tslunch` - to organinze instant online lunch/ tea sessions

     USAGE: